ryouze/ryouze.github.io/content/posts/vroom.md

 option(ENABLE_CCACHE "Enable ccache for faster builds" ON)
 ```

 Assets (textures and sounds) are embedded directly into the executable as headers.
-To achieve this, I wrote [asset-packer](https://github.com/ryouze/asset-packer), a simple CLI tool in C. Plenty of alternatives exist, but I keep everything in the spirit of learning by building.
+To achieve this, I wrote [asset-packer](https://github.com/ryouze/asset-packer), a simple CLI tool in C. Plenty of alternatives do exist, but I keep everything in the spirit of learning by building.

 ### Track Generation

 Procedural track generation was one of the hardest parts.
 Handling detours was tricky since different corner textures had to be placed depending on orientation.
-To help, I added ASCII art diagrams inside comments to visualize how tiles fit together.

 The track uses textures from [Kenney's Racing Pack](https://kenney.nl/assets/racing-pack), upscaled with [Waifu2x](https://unlimited.waifu2x.net/).
 The algorithm builds rectangular layouts with optional "detour bubbles" along the edges.
 Width, height, and detour probability are configurable in the UI, and the AI adapts to any configuration.